stefaleon/SportsStore/README.md

 * Add a new action method that will handle the HTTP form POST request when the user clicks the *Complete Order* button.
 * The *Checkout* action method is decorated with the **HttpPost** attribute, which means that it will be invoked for a POST request — in this case, when the user submits the form.
 By use of the *model binding* system, the *Order* object is being received, completed using data from the Cart and then stored in the repository.
 * MVC checks the validation constraints applied to the *Order* class using the *data annotation* attributes, and any validation problems are passed to the action method through the *ModelState* property.
 The *ModelState.AddModelError* method registers an error message if there are no items in the cart and the *ModelState.IsValid* property checks if there are any problems.

+&nbsp;
+### 50 Unit Testing for the OrderController class

+* Add *OrderControllerTests.cs* in the *SportsStore.Tests* project.
+* The *Cannot_Checkout_Empty_Cart* test ensures that check out cannot be performed with an empty cart.
+This is checked by ensuring that *SaveOrder* of the mock *IOrderRepository* implementation is never called, that the view the method returns is the default view (which will redisplay the data entered by customers and give them a chance to correct it), and that the model state being passed to the view has been marked as invalid.
+* The *Cannot_Checkout_Invalid_ShippingDetails* test method works in much the same way but injects an error into the view model to simulate a problem reported by the model binder (which would happen in production when the customer enters invalid shipping data).
+* The *Can_Checkout_And_Submit_Order* test ensures that orders are processed normally when appropriate.
+* There is no need to test the identification of valid shipping details.
+This is handled automatically by the model binder using the attributes applied to the properties of the Order class.